oracle-livelabs/developer/db-operator-k8s/deploy-db-fss/deploy-db-on-fss.md

      - Replace the placeholders for the parameter `volumeHandle`:

        - `<OCID of the file system>` : this is the OCID you noted down after the creation of the filesystem
-       - `<Mount Target IP Address>` : the IP address of the moount point you noted earlier
+       - `<Mount Target IP Address>` : the IP address of the mount point you noted earlier
        - `<Export Path>` : the export path you noted earlier

        - Example `volumeHandle`: